jro31/jethro-codes/_articles/my-story.md

 I'd now spent a total of about five years in Thailand, and earned well above the average salary.
 And to leave my job to focus on coding, all of this would go up in smoke.

 I'd no longer have my Thai visa, I'd no longer be working a job I was comfortable in, I'd no longer be earning an above average salary.
 I would be someone unskilled trying to break-into a skilled industry.
-And despite the promise I'd made myself 12 months earlier to finish working as a teacher, no matter what, pulling the trigger and actually doing it was very hard to do.
+And despite the promise I'd made myself 12 months earlier to finish working as a teacher no matter what, pulling the trigger and actually doing it was very hard to do.

-I was very aware that were I to do so, my life would get worse before it gets better.
-And it's a hard thing to knowingly and wilfully make your life worse.
+I was very aware that were I to do so, my life would get worse before it got better.
+And it's a hard thing to knowingly and wilfully make your existence harder.

 And even if I did quit my job to focus on coding, how exactly would I do it?

-The extent of my knowledge by this point was a Udemy course that I'd only been able to sporadically dip-into as of late, and I'd started learning from the 'Hacking with Swift' book as well, as a way of filling-in some the gaps in my knowledge.
+The extent of my knowledge by this point was a Udemy course that I'd only been able to sporadically dip-into of late, and I'd started learning from the 'Hacking with Swift' book as well, as a way of filling-in some of the gaps in my knowledge.

 Do you ever have moments that seem so insignificant at the time, but when you look back they ended up changing the course of your life?